New Jersey's Privacy Law Explained: What Businesses Need to Know

 New Jersey is the fifth state to include language around companies' obligation to honor universal opt-out signals, such as the Global Privacy Control.
 Most other state privacy laws with language around UOOMs require that they allow consumers to opt-out of targeted advertising and the sale of personal data.

-SB 332, however, includes language about UOOMs also helping consumers to opt-out of profiling—a move which some experts believe could negatively impact efforts to create a national UOOM standard.
+The law does, however, include language about UOOMs also helping consumers to opt-out of profiling—a move which some experts believe could negatively impact efforts to create a national UOOM standard.

 Attorney General rulemaking